 Once all records have been added and successfully verified, you’ll then be able to send emails from a given domain.

 There are many different DNS record types.
 Mailtrap uses only a few of them to ensure that you’re a legitimate sender and to help improve your email deliverability.

 Domain verification (CNAME type), as the name suggests, is used for verification purposes.
-Through it, Mailtrap verifies that you’re an owner of a domain and can send emails on its behalf.
+With CNAME, Mailtrap verifies that you’re an owner of a domain and can send emails on its behalf.

 SPF (TXT type) is a very common authentication method.
 It specifies which IP addresses (mail servers) are authorized to send emails on your behalf.
 Each service you use to send emails should be included in your SPF record.

 When an email arrives onto a mail server of a recipient, an SPF check is performed.
 A mail server verifies who the sender of a message is (here: smtp.mailtrap.live).
 Simultaneously, it checks if there’s an SPF record attached to your domain.
 If it finds one and it includes smtp.mailtrap.live, the check is successful.

 When you insert your domain name, Mailtrap checks if there’s already an existing SPF record.
 If it doesn’t find any, it will create one like this: